tdevopsschool/1-DevToolKit/README.md

 1. Download and install [git-bash](https://gitforwindows.org/) **OR** configure WSL **OR** start up Linux VM **OR** use UNIX based OS **OR** use Windows CMD (but the lab workflow will be different)
 2. Download and install [Java 1.8](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) or higher
 3. [Disable Hyper-V virtualization](https://docs.microsoft.com/en-us/troubleshoot/windows-client/application-management/virtualization-apps-not-work-with-hyper-v)
 4. Download and install [Vagrant](https://www.vagrantup.com/downloads) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
-Tested versions bundle is Vagrant 2.0.0 and VB 5.1.36
+Tested versions bundle is Vagrant 2.0.0 and VB 5.1.36 OR Vagrant 2.2.16 and VB 6.1.22

 ## Build tools
 1. Download and unpack Ant, Maven and Gradle binaries